tgen/ACValidator/README.md

 ### Contact

-This code was developed and is maintained by Shobana Sekar, ssekar at tgen.org, Liang lab, Translational Genomics Research Institute
+This code was developed and is maintained by Shobana Sekar, Liang lab, Translational Genomics Research Institute.
+Please send your comments,questions and suggestions to ssekar@tgen.org